Package 'markovDP'

 an MDP problem specification.

-a vector with value function representing the state utilities (expected sum of discounted rewards from that point on).
-If model is a solved model, then the state utilities are taken from the solution.
+the state values.
+If model is a solved model, then the state values are taken from the solution.

 Details